C8forT/ScrcpyWiFi/README.md

     B.  In your file manager, open the directory where the script file is stored, right click on the script file, select properties, select the permissions tab, then check the box "Is executable" (in Dolphin), "Allow executing file as program" (in Nemo), or the equivalent for your file manager.

-6. Make sure your Android device is NOT in sleep mode and you are logged into it.
+VI.
+Make sure your Android device is NOT in sleep mode and you are logged into it.
 Launch the script file on your computer and follow the directions in the popup windows.
 Your android device also may have a popup message promting you to allow the connection to your computer.
 If so, select "Allow".

 To launch the script file on your computer, double click the script file from your file manager or launch it from the terminal (e.g., ./ScrcpyWifi.sh).
 If you want to launch it from the terminal without actually entering the directory where it is stored, be sure to add to your system a path statement to that directory.
 You also can create a menu item for the script code in your desktop menu, which is what I did.
 I also added it to my panel.